-The Trans European Policy Studies Association (TEPSA) has invited 20 Master students and graduates to take part in a 4-day seminar.
-The seminar, co-funded by the Europe for Citizens Programme of the European Union, will offer these attendees an opportunity to gain first-hand insights from researchers, EU practitioners, policymakers and officials on digital policies.
+The Trans European Policy Studies Association (TEPSA) invited 20 Master students and graduates to take part in a 4-day seminar.
+The seminar, co-funded by the Europe for Citizens Programme of the European Union, offered these attendees an opportunity to gain first-hand insights from researchers, EU practitioners, policymakers and officials on digital policies.

-- Acquire and deepen knowledge on EU digital policies touching topics such as the digital single market, data
+- Acquired and deepened knowledge on EU digital policies touching topics such as the digital single market, data

 protection, and cyberwarfare, gaining valuable insights into the practicalities of policy-making in Brussels;

-- Meet high-level professionals from EU institutions and think-tanks and learn from their experiences;
+- Met high-level professionals from EU institutions and think-tanks and learn from their experiences;

-- Meet and exchange views with students from different disciplinary and national backgrounds;
+- Met and exchanged views with students from different disciplinary and national backgrounds;

-The seminar is a 4-day event.
-It will be held in Brussels from Tuesday 26 to Friday 29 October 2021.
-In case of restrictions due to the ongoing COVID-19 pandemic, the seminar will be organised online using the ZOOM platform.
-A certificate will be issued to all participants following their full attendance at the seminar.
+The seminar was a 4-day event.
+It was held in Brussels from Tuesday 26 to Friday 29 October 2021.
+A certificate was issued to all participants following their full attendance at the seminar.

-The four days will be devoted to attending expert lectures, panel debates, and meeting practitioners from key EU institutions, think-tanks, and civil society organisations, with the objective of complementing the insights gained during the lectures.
-Participants will also have the opportunity to attend a networking and career event.
+The four days were devoted to attending expert lectures, panel debates, and meeting practitioners from key EU institutions, think-tanks, and civil society organisations, with the objective of complementing the insights gained during the lectures.
+Participants also had the opportunity to attend a networking and career event.

-Throughout the seminar, dedicated sessions for analysis and discussion in the group will be provided in order to allow participants to critically reflect on the insights gained during the lectures and online meetings.
+Throughout the seminar, dedicated sessions for analysis and discussion in the group were provided in order to allow participants to critically reflect on the insights gained during the lectures and online meetings.

-The seminar is organised by TEPSA under the academic lead of Andrea Garcia Rodríguez, Researcher and Project Manger at the Barcelona Center for International Affairs (CIDOB).
+The seminar was organised by TEPSA under the academic lead of Andrea Garcia Rodríguez, Researcher and Project Manger at the Barcelona Center for International Affairs (CIDOB).
 Speakers will include:

 - Veronique Ciminà, Legal Officer, EU Data Protection Supervisor,